Tutor: Eduardo Ferrera

 - Example location-based services and applications

 The case study (4SWS) is suitable for participants at the Master level.
 Grading is based on the practical programming work during the semester and an oral exam at the end of the semester.
 Depending on the participants, the course can be held either in English or in German.
 The lecture part of the course will take place Thursdays from 9.00h to 11.00h in SA-126.
-The kickoff takes place on April 10th in SA-126.
+The kickoff takes place on Thursday, April 9th in SA-126.
 Participation during the kickoff meeting is mandatory.
+To access the materials (slides, papers, etc.) of the course and to get important notifications, please subscribe to the Moodle page of the course.
+The password is LBS15.

-Lecturer: Prof. Dr. Pedro José Marrón, Exercises: Robert Sauter
+Lecturer: Prof. Dr. Pedro José Marrón, Exercises: Songwei Fu

 This lecture describes the fundamental concepts of sensor networks and how they differ from traditional networked systems that do not take energy and resource constraints into account.
 During the experiments, the students will deal with real-world deployments of sensor networks and use real sensor nodes to understand better the effects of real-world phenomena in aspects like link quality, localization, etc.